Organic Division CUME Exams

 The Candidacy Examination is a comprehensive test administered by a committee of faculty and is based on the fundamentals of the broad area of chemistry in which the student is specializing.
 The student’s progress in research will be evaluated by the exam committee.
 Satisfactory performance in this examination or series of examinations admits the student to candidacy for the doctoral degree at the end of the term in which the exam is passed.
 The exam should be completed during the second year in the program.
 Only students requiring further evaluation via completion of an M.S. degree should initiate their Candidacy Examination in a timeframe such that it may be completed by the end of spring semester of their third year.
+All candidacy exams must be completed on or before the end-of-semester deadline listed in the Graduation Calendar in order for a student to be considered post-candidacy for the following semester.
 Divisional requirements and timelines for the Candidacy Examination are listed in the Summary of Procedures and Requirements [pdf] and Graduate School requirements are listed in the Graduate School Handbook, but students should note that the process takes many weeks to complete and should plan accordingly.

 - Submit proposal to committee members for review.

 - The required amount of lead time for this process differs among the divisions.
-Students should consult the2016 Summary of Procedures and Requirements [pdf] for specific timelines.
+Students should consult the Summary of Procedures and Requirements for specific timelines.

 - Once the document has been revised and is ready for approval, a PDF should be provided to the Graduate Studies Office and signatures will be collected from each committee member electronically via DocuSign.